No two ways about it: discounting negatively affects buyer psychology.

 This is literally the only way to offer a discount and not hurt buyer psychology.

-We can see from the example above that Withings isn’t a discount retailer.
+We can see from the example above that Withings isn’t a deep-discount retailer.
 They just had a sale running.

 But what if you are a discount retailer where every item is discounted?